be-green/be-green.github.io/_posts/2020-01-20-reproducible-research.md

 Documentation:

 Document to the extent it is useful.
 Try to make things easy to understand, but also recognize that others may still find confusing what is clear to you.
 At the very least, there should be a single file which demonstrates which files do what, what data is contained in the various files, and so on.
-This is excruciatingly painful, but very important.
+This is excruciatingly painful, but can be very important.

 File structure:

 Each project should be in a single directory.
 If you have multiple collaborators, they should accomplish this by working with git.
-If you have large raw datasets that cannot be copied across machines (e.g. with git LFS), you should figure out a server to host that data where collaborators can access it.
+If you have large raw datasets that cannot be copied across machines (e.g. with git LFS), you should figure out a server that can host the data where collaborators can access it.

 Multiple projects: